simpeter/apd/docs/lab0.md

    page.
 Go to `cse453repo` profile and click `instantiate` button.
 2. Parameterize: select the lab you are working on.
 For lab 4, you can configure the number of server machines and the number of client machines under advanced options.
+For lab 0-3, do not change the default configuration.
 Click on `Next` to move to the next page.
 3. Finalize: Name your experiment, select your group name as the Group, instead of cse453, and choose the cluster you want to start your experiment.
 If you are curious about the hardware CloudLab